 You’ll develop a responsive attitude to the needs of childbearing women and their families, reflected in your capacity to assess their needs, make judgements, and plan, implement and evaluate care.

 Registered practitioners: if you’re a registered practitioner looking for an undergraduate course to further your learning, please visit our continuing professional development page.

 BSc (Hons) UCAS: B711

 BSc (Hons) - Nursing and Midwifery Council (NMC)

 Recognised by the Nursing and Midwifery Council (NMC) for the purpose of registration as a qualified midwife.

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

-Our midwifery graduates have excellent career prospects.
-There are numerous employment opportunities for qualified midwives, both in the UK and internationally.
-Many of our graduates secure employment with their ‘home’ trust following graduation, before going on to further studies and employment.
+Our midwifery graduates have excellent career prospects and there are lots of employment opportunities for qualified midwives, both in the UK and internationally.
+Many of our graduates secure jobs with their ‘home’ trust following graduation, before going on to further studies and employment.

 Midwives can choose to work in both community and hospital settings, and can further their careers by developing specialist expertise in a range of areas, such as family planning and managing pregnancy in women with long-term conditions.